Hiking the Nublet, Mount Assiniboine Park

 Starting point for hiking the Nublet

-We started our hike right in front of Mount Assiniboine Lodge.
+We started our hike right in front of Assiniboine Lodge.
 If you’re camping at Lake Magog, it’s very easy to find the signed trail to Nub Peak.
 The distance between the lodge and the campsite is 1.6 km.

 Within minutes of starting out on the trail, we ran into the bird pictured below.
 It seemed totally unafraid of us – and was probably far more interested in just trying to stay warm.
 The temperature first thing in the morning was -16°C – in September.